Parks & Facilities Update

 Sand Volleyball Court Construction Project

-A sand volleyball court is currently being constructed in the green space near the outdoor courts, pool, and softball field.
-The estimated completion date for this project is Spring 2023.
+Our sand volleyball court in the green space near the outdoor courts, pool, and softball field is now open!

 There are two playground areas at Betty G Ross Park.